Taurus announced its latest addition to its hunting revolver line: the Raging Hunter. It will be officially unveiled at the 2018 SHOT Show.

 The “Raging” moniker is not new for Taurus.
 Several of the company’s more powerful revolvers have had Raging as part of the name.
 For example, the Raging Judge Magnum was a wheelgun that expanded the .45 Colt/.410 bore Judge revolver line to include the .454 Casull cartridge.

 Probably my favorite Raging revolver was the ill-fated Raging Judge XXVIII.
 It was a revolver chambered for the 28 gauge shotshell.
 Alas, it appeared Taurus could not make the design work under the legal constraints of the US government and had to shelf the project.
-At least I go to see one before it was stored in the warehouse where the Ark of the Covenant is kept after Indian Jones rescued it from nazis.
+At least I got to see one before it was pulled from public view.
+I imagine it is stored in the same warehouse where the Ark of the Covenant is kept after Indian Jones rescued it from Nazi Germany.